Costs, travel grants and scholarships

 For short-term global experiences the program leader will apply on the group or tour’s behalf.
 If your tour has funding available it will be outlined in the program description on Mobi.

-There is no application form for Global Experience mobility grants.
+There is no application form for Global Experience grants.
 If there is funding available and you are eligible you will be contacted by the Global Experience Office with an offer.

 Other funding opportunities